Mount Diablo: Current name

 By 1824, the region north of the mountain came to be known as Monte del Diablo ("devil's thicket"; in this case monte should be translated as thicket or dense woods).
 It was shown on maps near present-day Concord (formerly known as Pacheco).
 Later, U.S. settlers understood "Monte" to refer directly to the mountain, and it was recorded with varying degrees of certainty until "Mount Diablo" became official in 1850.

-In May 1862, California Geological Survey field director William H. Brewer named the northeast peak of Mount Diablo "Mount King," after Rev. Thomas Starr King, a Unitarian clergyman, abolitionist, Republican, Yosemite advocate, cultural Unionist, and California's leading intellectual.
-Today it is known simply as North Peak.
+In May 1862, California Geological Survey field director William H. Brewer named the northeast peak of Mount Diablo "Mount King", after Rev. Thomas Starr King, a Unitarian clergyman, abolitionist, Republican, Yosemite advocate, cultural Unionist, and California's leading intellectual.
+Today it is known as North Peak.

-Mount Diablo

-In 2005 Arthur Mijares, from the neighboring town of Oakley, petitioned the federal government to change the name of the mountain, claiming it offended his Christian beliefs.
-Additionally, he claimed that Diablo is a living person, and so is banned under federal law.
-He suggested renaming the mountain Mount Kawukum, and later, Mount Yahweh.
-Suggestions by other individuals included Mount Miwok and Mount Ohlone, after local Indian tribes.
-Finally Mijares proposed Mount Reagan, but the board rejected it on the grounds that a person must be deceased for five years to have a geographic landmark named after them.
-Eventually, the U.S. Board on Geographic Names rejected the petitions, saying there was no compelling reason to change the name.

-In 2009 Mijares again proposed the name Mount Reagan to the United States Board of Geographic Names because the late president was by then eligible.
-The board gave the Contra Costa County Supervisor's Committee until March 31 to file an opinion.
-Individual members of the committee have responded that although they respect Reagan, Mount Reagan is not an appropriate name for the historic mountain.
-Later, the board unanimously voted against renaming the mountain, citing its historical significance.